-The cross-curriculum priority of Sustainability provides authentic contexts for exploring, investigating, and understanding the function and interactions of physical systems.
-Physics explores a wide range of physical systems that operate at different temporal and spatial scales.
-By investigating the relationships between systems and system components and how systems respond to change, students develop an appreciation for the ways in which matter, and energy interactions shape the Earth system.
-In exploring applications of physics knowledge, students appreciate that science provides the basis for decision making in many areas of society and that these decisions can impact the Earth system.
-They understand the importance of using physical science knowledge to predict possible effects of human and other activity, and to develop management plans or alternative technologies that minimise these effects and provide for a more sustainable future.
+The Sustainability cross-curriculum priority is explicitly addressed in the UC H Course Meeting Environmental Challenges curriculum.
+It provides authentic contexts for exploring, investigating, and understanding the function and interactions of environmental and ecological systems across a range of spatial and temporal scales.
+By investigating the relationships between systems and system components, and how systems respond to change, students develop an appreciation for the interconnectedness of the biosphere.
+Students appreciate that science provides the basis for decision making in many areas of society and that these decisions can impact the global environment.
+They understand the importance of using science to predict possible effects of human and other activity, and to develop management plans or alternative technologies that minimise these effects and provide for a more sustainable future.